genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/02_database-streaming-out/02_basics.md

 The process definition is made up of several fields that set up the main configuration of the process:

-_preExpression_ defines dynamic groovy code (methods, imports, etc.) you can add to this module for further usage.
+`preExpression` defines dynamic groovy code (methods, imports, etc.).
+You can add to this module for further usage:

 ```xml
 <preExpression>